|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 The Hluhluwe iMfolozi Park : Zululand, KwaZulu-Natal

-The Hluhluwe uMfolozi Park is a Provincial Game Reserve, which lies in the heart of the Zulu Kingdom.
-Once the exclusive royal hunting ground of King Shaka, (where the first conservation laws were put in place), Hluhluwe and iMfolozi Game Reserves were formally proclaimed as game reserves in 1895, now along with the Corridor Reserve, which was proclaimed in 1989, it is known as the Hluhluwe iMfolozi Park, some 96 000 ha in extent, with an immense diversity of fauna and flora.
+The Hluhluwe/Umfolozi Park lies in the heart of the Zulu Kingdom, where ancient trails lead through the thornveld and along the rivers of Africa’s oldest established wilderness area.
+Once the exclusive royal hunting ground of King Shaka, (where the first conservation laws were put in place), this rich tapestry of natural and cultural history still beats with the rhythms of Africa.
+Hluhluwe and iMfolozi Game Reserves were formally established as game reserves in 1895 and today, along with the Corridor Reserve, were proclaimed in 1989 to become the Hluhluwe/Umfolozi Park, covering some 96 000 ha with an immense diversity of fauna and flora.

-The Hluhluwe section in the north, is characterised by grassland hills, diverse terrain and vegetation and is exceptional for its rich variety of bird and animal life.
+The Hluhluwe section in the north is characterised by towering grassland hills and diverse terrain and vegetation and is exceptional for its rich variety of bird and animal life.

 The iMfolozi section in the south is characterised by wide open spaces and is a natural treasure store of fascinating fauna and flora.